SegFaulty/DocThor/README.md

 ##With C source files##
 some hints if you use the --sourceDir parameter

-* if you installed the extension from e.g. PECL (with out source) you should download the source code
+* if you installed the extension from e.g. PECL (without source) you should download the source code
 * the information is extracted from (optional) code-comments in the source files
-* some *extension does not include* the (for the compiling optional but for the DocThor) required information
+* some **extension does not include** the (for the compiling optional but for the DocThor) required information
-* if your are lucky and the Docthor extracts more information, then you have a big chance they are not consitent with the "reflected" Structure (because the developer has to update the internal doc comments on code change .. and you know ..)
+* if your are lucky and the Docthor extracts more information, then you have a big chance they are not consitent with the "reflected" structure (because the developer has to update the internal doc comments on code change .. and you know ..)
-* **so trust the structure but don't trust the docBlocks**
+* so **trust the structure** but **don't trust the docBlocks**
-* use a tool like PhpStorm to mark the inconsitencies an fix manualy
+* use a tool like PhpStorm that marks the inconsistencies an fix manualy

 ##How it works##
 * primary: uses reflections to determine classes, methods, constants, functions, etc. and "rebuilds" these as empty structures
-* secondary: if you provide a (php-extension-c-files) sourceDirectory then the DocThor will use his stethoscop to extract more information from the source-files to enhance the structure-files with docBlocks
+* secondary: if you provide a (php-extension-c-files) sourceDirectory then the DocThor will use his stethoscope to extract more information from the source-files to enhance the structure-files with docBlocks

 ##Test##
 simple test script included in test directory, run with `php DocThorTest.php`